GoldENDLESS/endless--defi---ux---optimizer/PROPOSAL.md

 ## 8. Additional Notes
 - The prototype does not require live blockchain transactions to demonstrate UX flow.
 - All screenshots and links showcase the core design and interaction ideas.
-- Intellectual property of the design remains with the participant.
+- Intellectual property of the design remains with Gold Daniels.